RenardJacobis/CSE-4202-2019-2020-Block-Chain-Voting-Application-for-Guyana/README.md

  - Makes use of the Ethereum Block chain network
  - The election is deployed to the Block chain with "Smart Contracts.
  - Smart Contracts can be written in a language called "Solidity".
- - This project consists of a front end application rendered through the browser and connected to a local block chain.
+ - This project consists of a front-end application rendered through the browser and connected to a local block chain.

  ## Design of the Application
  - The front end displays 4 sample candidates that can be voted for.
  - The voter selects from a drop down the candidate of their choice.
  - The voter the enters a secure pin.
-    - In the real world application of this project, these pins would be preset and issued to individual voters.
+    - In the real-world application of this project, these pins would be preset and issued to individual voters.
-    - The pin authroizes the user to vote with any unused account on the blockchain.
+    - The pin authorizes the user to vote with any unused account on the blockchain.
     - The pin can only be used once.
   - The voter then selects the 'Vote' button and a new page loads which allows them to select another button - "View Election Results", which displays the updated vote count after the voter would have voted.